maxwolf621/AZ/az-104/Test/EntraId.md

 means authorized users can read a resource, but they can't delete or update the resource.

-## Administrative Unit
+## :star: Administrative Unit

 **Q 4-20**

 Your company has **five branch offices** and a Microsoft Entra ID to centrally manage all identities and application access.

 You have been tasked with **granting permission to local administrators** to manage users and groups within their scope.

-**ANS :**
+:a: :
 ![Alt text](image-129.png)

 For more granular administrative control in Microsoft Entra ID, you can assign an Microsoft Entra ID role with a scope limited to one or more administrative units.

-Administrative units limit a role’s permissions to any portion of your organization that you define.
+**Administrative units limit a role's permissions to any PORTION of your organization that you define.**

 You could, for example, use administrative units to delegate the Helpdesk Administrator role to regional support specialists, allowing them to manage users only in the region for which they are responsible.

 它可以包含 使用者、群組 或 設備
 Hence, the correct answer is: Create an administrative unit.

 :x: Assign an Microsoft Entra ID role is incorrect